-Dorn Checkley, Director of the Pittsburg Coalition Against Pornography, wrote "Legalized Prostitution?" on Wholehearted.org (accessed Jan.
+Dorn Checkley, Director of the Pittsburg Coalition Against Pornography, wrote "Legalized Prostitution?" on the Wholehearted website (accessed Jan.
 22, 2007), which stated:

 "Prostitution as an institution is evil.
 It doesn't matter if it is the 'world's oldest profession', it is still wrong.
 However, prostitutes themselves are not evil and neither are their johns.
 They are usually broken and needy individuals seemingly trapped by the circumstances of their lives.
 Ultimately, to accept and legitimize prostitutes and johns is not compassionate, it is lazy.
 Not to undertake the difficult task of leading, encouraging and calling them to the higher way is a failure to love as Jesus would have loved them."

 Theodore Dalrymple, writer and retired physician, in the Feb.
 3, 2005 City Journal article "Welfare-to-Work's New Thrust," wrote: